Mick Garris on good horror, Stephen King, and search histories

 Do you think we will ever see that kind of a compilation of talent in a TV series, both in front and behind the camera, again?

 MG: Amazing Stories is what inspired me to make Masters of Horror.
-Ours was horror specific, whereas Steven’s show, it was much more family oriented.
+Ours was horror-specific, whereas Steven’s show, it was much more family oriented.
 It was an eight o’clock show.
-And networks only programmed things that were more family friendly.
+And networks only programmed more family-friendly things.
 So it had a much broader umbrella.
 But that was what inspired me to do it in the first place.
 To get the best people in the business together.
-In our case, it was let them run full steam ahead, and we encouraged everybody to make movies that reflected their cinematic personality.
+In our case, it let them run full steam ahead, and we encouraged everybody to make movies that reflected their cinematic personality.
 That’s the whole purpose.

 MG: It was not the first film.
 It was probably the first true horror film I saw.
 I’d seen on television the first movie I remember.
 And I probably saw the universal classics on TV before I saw Psycho, but that’s not the same.

-I saw psycho at the drive in theater.
+I saw Psycho at the drive-in theater.
 I must have been eight years old.
 So there were the four Garris kids in the back of a station wagon watching.
-I was a second of three boys, the youngest.
+I was the second of three boys, the youngest.
 And it blew my mind.

-But I was the weird one of the family.
-Elder brother was a very popular athlete, all that stuff.
-Younger brother was very intelligent, very social as well.
-Younger sister was a girl, so that made all the difference.
+But I was the weird one in the family.
+The elder brother was a very popular athlete, all that stuff.
+My younger brother was very intelligent and very social as well.
+My younger sister was a girl, so that made all the difference.
 In the 50s and 60s, you didn’t hang out with your sister.
-But watching the film, I was the one that was most affected by it, never realizing 30 years later, I would direct the sequel!
+But watching the film, I was the one that was most affected by it, never realizing that 30 years later, I would direct the sequel!

 Was that something that you pursued?
-Were you just incredulous when it landed to you?
+Were you just incredulous when it landed on you?

 With Psycho, there had already been a two and three, and it was 30 years of difference.
 Two was really good, but nobody thought of it as a classic.
 Three was a critical and financial disaster.
 So there was so much distance between us and the first film, that I didn’t even think about stepping into those shoes.